ffund/run-my-experiment-on-geni-blog/2016-03-07-eye-on-the-sky-watch-aircraft-flying-over-nyc.md

 # omf tell -a on -t omf.witest.node17
 ```

-Wait for the node to come online.
+Wait for the node to come online (this may take a couple of minutes).
 Then log in, e.g.

 ```
 ssh root@node1